Skip to content

 Call Use it when

-insert_session() You want automatic commit on success and discard on exception.
+insert_session() You want grouped ingestion with automatic commit on success.

-commit() A write batch is complete and should be visible durably.
+commit() A write batch is complete and should be visible quickly.

 flush() You want pending buffers and bytes flushed without clearing the WAL.